Calibrating an updated SPH scheme within GCD+: Results

-Not surprisingly, our first experiments involve a version of the classical one-dimensional shock-tube test.
-The initial conditions are set by assuming the simulation region spans from $x=-0.5$ to $x=0.5$; the region for which $x<0$ is set to $(\rho_1,P_1,v_1)=(1,1,0)$, using 960 particles, and the region for which $x>0$ is set to $(\rho_2,P_2,v_2)=(0.125,0.1,0)$, using 120 particles, adopting a $\gamma=5/3$ throughout.
-Figs.~\ref{st1dold-fig}, \ref{st1dnew-fig}, and \ref{st1dhalp-fig} show the results for the original version of {\tt GCD+}, MkII$+{\rm low}\alpha$, and MkII$+{\rm high}\alpha$, respectively.
-One can see a clear jump in thermal energy and pressure at contact discontinuities in the original version, while in the MkII$+{\rm low}\alpha$ version, the contact discontinuity is resolved, and the pressure and thermal energy distribution is much smoother.
-It is also remarkable that the number of particles employed to resolve the shock front in this case is so low.
-Although less smooth compared with that of the MkII$+{\rm low}\alpha$ version, the MkII$+{\rm high}\alpha$ implementation also resolves the contact discontinuity better than that found using the original {\tt GCD+}.
-However, because we assume a higher $\alpha^{\rm AV}$ in this case, a greater number of particles is required to resolve the shock front.
-A smooth pressure distribution at the contact discontinuity is the key to simulate accurately KHI (Price 2008); as such, it would appear that both the MkII$+{\rm low}\alpha$ and MkII$+{\rm high}\alpha$ versions of {\tt GCD+} are promising tools for modeling KHI within an SPH framework.
+Our first experiments involve a version of the classical one-dimensional Riemann problems \citep[e.g.][]{et97}.
+The initial conditions are set by assuming the simulation region spans from $x=-0.5$ to $x=0.5$; the region for which $x<0$ is set to $(\rho_{\rm L},P_{\rm L},V_{\rm L})$, and the region for which $x>0$ is set to $(\rho_{\rm R},P_{\rm R},V_{\rm R})$, adopting $\gamma=5/3$ throughout.
+We show three problems summarised in Table~\ref{rp-tab}.
+Fig.~\ref{stA-fig} shows the results of problem A for models H24, H24NA and H2, using 540 particles.
+As also demonstrated in the literatures \citep[e.g.][]{dp08}, one can see a clear jump in thermal energy and pressure at the contact discontinuity in model H24NA.
+On the other hand, including the AC, the contact discontinuity is resolved, and the pressure and thermal energy distribution is much smoother in models H24 and H2, although there is still a small jump.
+A smooth pressure distribution at the contact discontinuity is key to accurately simulating KHI \citep{dp08}; as such, it would appear that models with the AC and AV switch are promising tools for modeling KHI within an SPH framework.
+It is also remarkable that the number of particles employed to resolve the shock front in model H2 is so low.
+As expected, if we adopt a higher $\eta$ value, a greater number of particles are required to resolve the shock front.